 When considering furniture for small spaces, it’s helpful to choose pieces that are relatively versatile.
 “Flexible pieces that can move around the room, or out into another space if you need them to, are perfect,” says Deanne M. Bridenstine.
-“Side chairs or bar stools that you can move, pouf-style ottomans, and martini or coffee tables are all adaptable.”
+“Side chairs or bar stools that you can move, pouf-style ottomans, and martini or modern coffee tables are all adaptable.”

 Review: Albany Park Kova Sofa Review: A Comfy, Modular Sofa That Ships in Boxes